xianbangchen/xianbangchen.github.io/_research/Project_02_CPO.md

 image: /assets/images/Project_01_CPO_Fig01_Title.gif

-excerpt: "Improving power system operational economics via closing the open-loop between uncertainty prediction phase and the operation optimization phase."
+excerpt: "Closing the open loop between the uncertainty prediction phase and the operation optimization phase so as to improve power system operational economics."

 layout: single           # So it displays like a normal page
 ---